-- (a) Where an employee feels he/she has been aggrieved by any decision of the Employer relating to promotion, demotion, transfer or filling of vacancies, the employee may file a grievance in accordance with the grievance procedure as set out in Article 8 Grievances of this agreement. - (b) Notwithstanding Article 8 Grievances of this agreement, such a grievance shall be initiated at the third step of the grievance procedure within 14 days of notification of the promotion, demotion, transfer or the filling of vacancies.
+- (a) Where an employee feels they have been aggrieved by any decision of the Employer relating to promotion, demotion, transfer or filling of vacancies, the employee may file a grievance in accordance with the grievance procedure as set out in Article 8 Grievances. - (b) Notwithstanding Article 8 Grievances, such a grievance shall be initiated at Step 3 of the grievance procedure within 14 days of notification of the promotion, demotion, transfer or the filling of vacancies.